-Fatemeh Bakhteri was told she would serve one year in prison in September 2018 after her Christian activities led to her being convicted.
+Fatemeh Bakhteri is to serve one year in prison after her Christian work led to her being convicted.

-Fatemeh Bakhteri, a convert from Islam, has started a one-year prison sentence in Iran after her Christian activities led to her being convicted of “propaganda” against the government.
+Fatemeh Bakhteri, a Muslim convert, has started one-year prison sentence in Iran for “propaganda” against the government.

-In an initial appeal hearing in January 2019, Fatemeh, also known as Ailar, was pressured by the two judges to renounce her faith, but she refused to do so.
-In May 2019, her appeal was then rejected.
-She was finally summoned to start her jail term at Evin Prison in Tehran on 31 August.
-The prison is notorious for prolonged interrogations and the abusive treatment of inmates.
+Fatemeh, also known as Ailar, was also forced by two judges to renounce her faith, but she refused.
+And in May 2019, her appeal was rejected.
+She was finally taken to jail at Evin Prison in Tehran on 31 August.
+The prison is famous for inhumane interrogations and the abusive treatment of inmates.

-She had been appearing in court with a fellow Christian convert from Islam, Saheb Fadaie, who was convicted of “acting against national security” and sentenced to 18 months imprisonment and two years in exile in Hamedan, a city and province about 160 miles west of the capital Tehran.
-Saheb, who also refused to renounce his faith, is already serving a ten-year prison sentence for other Christian activities.
+She had been going to court with another Christian convert, Saheb Fadaie, who was convicted of “acting against national security” and sentenced to 18 months in prison and 2 years in exile in Hamedan.
+Saheb, who also refused to renounce his faith, is already serving a 10 year prison sentence for other Christian activities.